craigahobbs/python-build/README.md

 ### Pre-Include Make Variables

 The following make variables must be defined prior to the inclusion of the base makefile.
-This is because they modify the make targets that Python Build generates on include.
+This is because they modify the make targets that python-build generates on include.
 For example, to set a Sphinx documentation directory:

 ```